[Minor revision—posted 3/8/21 (replaces 9/13/18 edition)]

 4. A grade of Credit (CR) will be given to those students earning course credit by examination through the 2007-2008 academic year.
-Beginning in the 2008-2009 academic year, credit by examination will be recorded according to type of credit: ACT credit (ACT); AP credit (AP); CLEP credit (CLP), SAT credit (SAT); IB credit (IB).
+Beginning in the 2008-2009 academic year, credit by examination will be recorded according to type of credit: AP credit (AP); CLEP credit (CLP), IB credit (IB).
 The credit is recorded on the student's transcript and counts in earned hours, but it does not count in attempted hours or in determining grade point averages.

 5. Course credit by examination may not be used to satisfy the minimum residence credit requirement for graduation: 25 percent of work counted toward the degree must be taken at Texas Tech University.

-6. The seven separate programs by which students may earn course credit by examination include:
+6. The separate programs by which students may earn course credit by examination include:

+b.
+Specified subject examinations under the College Board College Level Examination Program (CLEP);

 c.
-Specified subject examinations under the College Level Examination Program (CLEP);
+Departmental examinations prepared, administered, and scored by faculty members who teach the related course (see the University Undergraduate and Graduate Catalog for more details); and

 d.
-Departmental examinations prepared, administered, and scored by faculty members who teach the related course (see the University Undergraduate and Graduate Catalog for more details);

-e.
-The International Baccalaureate diploma and/or examinations, dependent upon departmental evaluation; and
+The International Baccalaureate diploma and/or examinations, dependent upon departmental evaluation.

 04 Audit Services